 - Keep in good touch with your link building partners.
 It’s all about being human and treating your SEO partners with respect and care.
 If you ask us, this is probably the main element that has helped us build so many backlinks.

 - Personalize your emails.
 Adding the recipient’s name in the subject line and in your email message, complimenting their website blog, and things like these make your recipients feel special.
 In turn, they’re more likely to collaborate with you.

 - Be detail-oriented.
 Even the smallest errors can mess up your whole email outreach.
 A tiny slip-up, and you just lost hundreds of link building opportunities.
-Instead, be careful about details and all important elements in your Saas link building strategy.
+Instead, be careful about details and all important elements in your SaaS link building strategy.

 - Use LinkedIn.
 Since link building is mostly about connecting with other people, LinkedIn is the perfect place to find other link-builders and network.
 To go pro on this platform, post actively, share your published guest articles, and keep connecting with people.

-Guess we didn’t forget anything.
+I guess we didn’t forget anything.

 Implement these tips slowly into your strategy, and the results won’t disappoint you.

 Also, if you have anything else to add based on your experience, we’re open to fresh stuff.